rickellis/Astro/README.md

     //
     //  Returns an object with:
     //  {
-    //      rise: Sunrise time in Unix
+    //      sunrise: Sunrise time in Unix
     //      transit: The length of time the sun is above the horizon, in seconds
-    //      set: Sunset time in Unix
+    //      sunset: Sunset time in Unix
     //  }

 ---

 ### Sun Times All

+Returns a variety of solar times.

     var lon = 34.05361
     var lat = -118.24550